United Minds or Isolated Agents? Exploring Coordination of LLMs under Cognitive Load Theory: Theoretical Foundations and Validation

+These mechanisms demonstrate that human collective intelligence results from emergent properties of social-cognitive interaction that specifically address cognitive load management challenges, providing natural solutions to cognitive overload that inform LLM multi-agent system design.

-\subsection{Using Cognitive Load Theory to Explain Phenomena in LLM Performance}
+\subsubsection{Using Cognitive Load Theory to Explain Phenomena in LLM Performance}

+Here we provide examples of how CLT explains LLM performance phenomena from Section~\ref{ssec:clt_framework}.
 Cognitive Load Theory (CLT) offers a valuable lens to interpret puzzling LLM performance issues, positing that LLMs, like humans, have finite processing capacity.
 Exceeding this capacity leads to performance degradation.
 This section concisely analyzes several such cases through CLT.